Eric Saubert: Miami Dolphins

 On March 17, 2023, Saubert signed a one-year contract with the Miami Dolphins.
 He was placed on injured reserve on August 29, then released a week later.

 Dallas Cowboys

 On October 24, 2023, the Dallas Cowboys signed Saubert to their practice squad.
-He appeared in his only game during the Week 8 game against the Rams.
+He appeared in his only game during the Week 8 matchup against the Rams.

 Houston Texans

 On October 31, 2023, Saubert was signed by the Houston Texans off the Cowboys practice squad.

 San Francisco 49ers

 On April 8, 2024, Saubert signed with the San Francisco 49ers.

 Seattle Seahawks

 On March 24, 2025, Saubert signed with the Seattle Seahawks.
-He was placed on injured reserve on November 1, due to a calf injury.
+He was placed on injured reserve on November 1 due to a calf injury.
+Saubert was activated on December 13.
+That same day, he received a one-year contract extension from the Seahawks.
+Five days later against the Los Angeles Rams, Saubert caught a game-winning two-point conversion in overtime.
+This two-point conversion helped the Seahawks secure a playoff spot for the first time since the 2022 season.
+Saubert started in Super Bowl LX, a 29–13 win over the New England Patriots.